Home › Label Printer Comparison

 Last updated: May 2026

 You've generated your barcodes and QR codes — now you need to print them.
-The right label printer depends on your volume, label size, whether you need to print QR codes, and whether you want to avoid proprietary label cartridges.
-This guide covers the five most relevant desktop thermal label printers for small businesses and runs through which one fits which situation.
+The right label printer depends on your volume, label size, whether you need QR code output, and whether you want to avoid proprietary cartridges.
+This guide covers five relevant desktop thermal label printers for small businesses and which one fits which situation.

 Quick Comparison Table